grimme-lab/qc2-teaching/doc/programming.rst

     c is  0.00000000000000000

-But what happens in case of ``b``, we perform the calculation with ``1.0/6.0``, but those are real number from the default type represented in 32 bits (4 bytes) and than, as we store the result in ``b``, *casted* into a real number represented in 64 bits (8 bytes).
+But what happens in case of ``b``, we perform the calculation with ``1.0/6.0``, but those are a real number from the default type represented in 32 bits (4 bytes) and then, as we store the result in ``b``, *casted* into a real number represented in 64 bits (8 bytes).

-.. important:: **Always specify the kind parameters in floating point literals!**
+.. important:: **Always specify the kind parameters in floating-point literals!**

 Here we introduce the concept of *casting* one data type to another, whenever a variable is assigned a different data type, the compiler has